 Though each demon took a part of him, he was still born alive—just missing the parts that were taken from him.
 The baby Hyakkimaru was then left drifting in the river, alone, in a basket.

-Itachi Uchiha is one of the strongest ninja to ever exist and a member of the Akatsuki.
-He was known as the rogue ninja who massacred his entire clan in a single night, leaving only his younger brother as sole survivor.
+Itachi Uchiha is one of the strongest ninja to ever exist and one of the members of Akatsuki.
+He was known as the rogue ninja who massacred his entire clan in a single night, leaving only his younger brother alive as sole survivor.

-But he didn't do it on a whim.
+But he didn't do all of that on a whim.
 It wasn't for hatred, a grudge, or even under the orders of a more sinister being.

-Itachi murdered his entire clan in order to prevent a much larger event that would certainly result in even more bloodshed and death.
-He chose to end the conflict before it started, sacrificing his own parents and kin.
+Itachi murdered his entire clan in order to prevent a much larger event that would certainly result in wider-scale bloodshed and death.
+He chose to pre-emptively end the conflict before it started, sacrificing his own parents and kin to do so.

-Nico Robin was the archeologist of the Straw Hat Pirates and the lone survivor of the Buster Call on Ohara.
+Robin Nico is the archaeologist of the Straw Hat Pirates and the lone survivor of the Buster Call on Ohara.
 Because she was a descendant of the people who knew many things—including the Poneglyphs—she's been on wanted posters since a very young age.